Sandrine-CP/blog-preview-card/SC-README.md

 Start with structuring html content with tags for better visibility Adding html elements such as svg, tags img, h1, h2...attributes and classes.
-Add stylesheet to manage css reset
+Add stylesheet to manage css reset, styleguide and index css In index css files : work on mobile version first

 ### Built with